Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

-We construct mock catalogs for a given survey (zCOSMOS-bright or the PFS in our case) following the commonly-used two-step method detailed in \citet{Blaizot2005}.
+We construct mock catalogs for a given survey following the commonly-used two-step method detailed in \citet{Blaizot2005}.
 First, an observing lightcone covering the same volume and redshift range as the real survey is constructed using simulation snapshots in the same redshift range as the survey.
-Next, model galaxies are selected in the lightcone to form a mock catalog, and their apparent properties, such as apparent magnitudes in different bands, are computed taking into account the selection effects of the real survey.
+Next, model galaxies are selected in the lightcone to form a mock catalog, and their apparent properties, such as apparent magnitudes in different bands, are computed taking into account selection effects of the real survey.